 As well as the Browar Kociewski, there is a separate bar inside the Hotel Ren, you can also play ten pin bowling here.

-I will review my stay at this hotel separately.
+I reviewed my stay at this hotel separately.

 10. Pub Chillout